avaframe/AvaFrame/docs/moduleCom2AB.rst

 Pre-processing :

 * The avalanche path (x,y) is first re-sampled.
 Default value for re-sampling is distance=10m (maximal horizontal distance between two points).
   Note that it does not make much sense to decrease this value lower than the raster grid resolution.
-We then introduce the curvilinear coordinate s.
+  We then introduce the curvilinear coordinate s which is the represents the projected horizontal distance along the path.

 * The avalanche path is projected on the DEM to generate the profile using a bi-linear interpolation on the DEM to the point of interest.
 * The split point (which is not necessarily given on the avalanche path) is projected on the avalanche path.